datreeio/datree/internal/fixtures/regoDemo/README.md

 - if a ruleID appears multiple times, the messages are concatenated and the number of occurrences is taken into account
 - if a rule fails with no message, the messageOnFailure from PaC is used as a fallback
-- is the `deny` array is empty, the test passes.
+- if the `deny` array is empty, the test passes.

 ### policies.yaml